SleightlyDreadful/Carbon-Copy/README.md

 1. Basic Unity experience + VRChat SDK3 uploading experience.
 2. A **validated** license key for first time activation.
 	1. License keys can be purchased from the [store](https://dreadrith.com/).
-2. An active **internet connection** while in Unity in order to use the tool - cannot be used offline.
+3. An active **internet connection** while in Unity in order to use the tool - cannot be used offline.
-3. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time. **Windows 11 is now compatible.**
+4. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time. **Windows 11 is now compatible.**
-4. Compatible with Unity 2019.
-5. Pre-requisite import - [VRCSDK3](https://vrchat.com/home/download) which is now distributed via VRChat Creator Companion.
+5. Pre-requisite import - [VRChat Creator Companion SDK](https://vrchat.com/home/download) version `3.1.13` or newer.

 ---